What is Caffe Americano & Where Did it Come From?

 How to make Americano in your home

 The first reason was I thought that definitely American soldiers wouldn’t have been travelers in Italy during the 2nd world war, hanging out being in coffee shops?
-I did some digging, and proved myself wrong on this point, as I mentioned in the video above.
+I did some digging, and proved myself wrong on this point, as I explained in the video above.

 Soldiers guide to Italy